rexagod/skadi/README.md

 ## Goal

-Skaði aims to extend `metrics-server` through plugins, the first of which is the `anomaly` plugin.
+Skaði aims to extend `metrics-server` through plugins, the first of which is the anomaly detection plugin.

 This plugin allows for the detection and injection of anomalies in metrics data, using the [Qdrant](https://qdrant.tech) vector database, which is used to extend the metrics API with anomaly detection capabilities.